SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     - Friends of a class can create instances of the class without restrictions.
     - Friendship is a one-way street, i. e. a class granting friendship to another class is not granded friendship the other way round.
 If class `a` grants friendship to class `b`, class `b` must also explicitly grant friendship to class `a` so that `a` can access the invisible components of class `b`.
     - Friendship and inheritance: Heirs of friends and interfaces that contain a friend as a component interface also become friends.
 However, granting friendship is not inherited, i. e. a friend of a superclass is not automatically a friend of its subclasses.
+- Additions in the context of granting friendship:
+  - `FRIENDS`: For local classes, e.g. local classes granting friendship to other local classes or the global class of the class pool
+  - `GLOBAL FRIENDS`: Used in global classes to grant friendship to other global classes and interfaces
+  - `LOCAL FRIENDS`: Used for global classes to grant friendship to local classes and interfaces in its own class pool; however, it is a dedicated statement, as shown in the example below (the declaration `CLASS zcl_demo_abap DEFINITION LOCAL FRIENDS local_class.` in the CCDEF include)

 You specify the befriended class in the definition part using a `FRIENDS` addition:
 ``` abap